-The use of press-fit jointing systems is not acceptable.
+The use of press-fit jointing systems is not acceptable though Victaulic type mechanical jointing systems are acceptable in plant rooms.

-2.6 Domestic Hot and Cold Water Systems
+2.6 Laboratory and Domestic Hot and Cold Water Systems

-All domestic water systems must be designed to comply with the Approved Code of Practice & Guidance L8, Legionnaires disease: 'The control of legionella bacteria in water systems' issued by the Health & Safety Commission with effect from 8 January 2001 and the requirements of the UED Policy & Procedures document 'The Control of Legionella Bacteria in Water Systems'.
+All water systems must be designed to comply with the Approved Code of Practice & Guidance L8, Legionnaires disease: 'The control of legionella bacteria in water systems' issued by the Health & Safety Commission with effect from 8 January 2001 and the requirements of the UED Policy & Procedures document 'The Control of Legionella Bacteria in Water Systems'.